AgoraIO-Community/tutoring-reference-app/README.md

 }
 ```

-Then display a list view of the recordings that can be accessed through the `Drawer` Widget.
+Then we display a list view of the recordings that can be accessed through the `Drawer` widget.

 ```dart
 class RecordingList extends ConsumerWidget {